cmunnis/BERT_vs_Transformer-XL/README.md

 **4/12/20**: Comparable data sourced from bert is currently functionally saved.
 However, further work is needed to encapsulate all of the required information, as well as identical formatting.
 - *Edward*:
+   Implemented BERT question answering
 - *Vincent*:
+   Comparable data sourced from bert is currently functionally saved.
+However, further work is needed to encapsulate all of the required information, as well as identical formatting
 - *Connor*:
    Worked with Vincent on having the BERT and Transformer-XL output made readable and itemized.